janjiralakirankumar/TerraformEssentials/README.md

 ```

 Save the file using "ESCAPE + :wq!"

+Now in Terraform Plan Verify the Changes.
 ```
 terraform plan
 ```
 ```
 terraform apply
 ```
+Once Applied then go to the console and see that the Previous EC2 is being destroyed and new EC2 is getting created.
+    - Also verify that the OS is **Amazon Linux AMI 2023**
 ```
 cat terraform.tfstate
 ```